BPeebs/passportToBlockchain/README.md

 The contract checks the users passport expiration and will not allow them to create an ID if its within 6 months.

-## Deployment of Application:
+## Steps to Deployment of Application:

+1. Open Ganache and create a quick start session

+2. Connect MetaMask to the Remix environment with one of your accounts with available Eth funds from your testnet

-The contract can be deployed to the Ethereum network using Remix and should be compiled using Solidity version 0.8.0 or higher.
+3. Compiled the passport.sol contract using Solidity version 0.8.0 or higher

-Copy the contract address into the .env file
+4. Copy the smart contract address and deployer address into the .env file, save it

-Then run the gui.py Python application to open up the GUI Once open, the user will see a GUI window with several input fields and buttons.
+5. Then run the gui.py Python application to open up the GUI

 ## Usage of the Application: